we will do it together

 For any family disputes and family law cases, Johnstone Crouse Lawyers are at your service to help you go through the process with minimal stress.

 Over the years, we learned that family-related cases are the most emotionally difficult ones which is why we strive to ease the case as much as possible.

 Going through a divorce can be a difficult time for all involved with emotions and stress often running high.
 Understanding the process of divorce and the required initial steps can be overwhelming.

-The Family Law Act 1975 is the relevant legislation that applies to marriages and de facto relationships throughout Australia.
+The Family Law Act 1975 (Cth) is the relevant legislation that applies to marriages relationships throughout Australia.

 Divorce only deals with the ending of a marriage.
-Parenting arrangements and property matters are dealt with by the courts separately.
+Parenting arrangements and property matters are dealt with by the Family Court separately.
 Please see Child Custody and Parenting Arrangements and Property Settlement for more information on these areas.

 Step 1 – Separation

-Step 3 - File Your Application for Divorce
+Step 3 – Complete and File your Application for Divorce

 Step 5 – Divorce Hearing